Epazz's CryObo NFT Solar Power Converted into Bitcoin Project will Launch its Mobile App in Third Quarter

-CHICAGO, March 29, 2022 (GLOBE NEWSWIRE) -- via NewMediaWire – Epazz Inc. EPAZ, a mission-critical provider of blockchain cryptocurrency mobile apps and cloud-based business software solutions, announced today that CryObo NFT Solar Power converted into Bitcoin project will launch its mobile app in the third quarter.
+Chicago, Illinois--(Newsfile Corp. - March 29, 2022) - Epazz Inc. EPAZ, a mission-critical provider of blockchain cryptocurrency mobile apps and cloud-based business software solutions, announced today that CryObo NFT Solar Power converted into Bitcoin project will launch its mobile app in the third quarter.

 The CryObo mobile app will provide token holders with the ability to exchange their tokens for fiat currencies and also track the income generated from mining operations or other income-generated operations.
 Token holders will be able to sign up for future projects.